 As part of the deal, MediaNews will be getting some help from the Hearst Corporation, publisher of the San Francisco Chronicle.
-Hearst will buy the Herald and the St. Paul Pioneer Press and then “contribute” them to MediaNews in exchange for stocks in MediaNews operations outside the Bay Area.
+Hearst will buy the Monterey County Herald and the St. Paul Pioneer Press and then “contribute” them to MediaNews in exchange for stock in MediaNews operations outside the Bay Area.

 There has been concern about what the “partnership” between Hearst and MediaNews will mean.
 “These are the two big media companies in the Bay Area, and this deal puts them in bed together,” said Berkeley law professor Stephen Barnett.
 “It’s bad news.
 It dampens what little competition was left.”

 The prospect of MediaNews owning so many papers, along with the partnership between the two competitors, prompted six Bay Area congressional members to ask the U.S. Department of Justice (DOJ) to review the deal for anti-trust concerns.